Plugins for SDRuno

 When invoking the plugin, the SDRuno is automatically set to the frequency of 518 KHz.
 The plugin has some selectors to bypass some validity checks on the messages.

 A more complex plugin is the weatherfax plugin.
 On shortwaves there is still a number of stations transmitting weather information.
-With my limited antenna equipment I receive stations transmitting such charts on 3588, 4610, 7880 and 8020 KHz regularly, all from this region.
+With my limited antenna equipment I receive stations transmitting such charts on 3588, 4610, 7880 and 8040 KHz regularly, all from this region.
 In other regions there are obviously other frequencies.
 The US National Weather Service publishes a document Worldwide marine radio facsimile Broadcast Schedule which can be found on the internet.

 weatherfax

-A weatherfax transmission starts with a tone on a given frequency (usually 450 Hz), followed by a simple pattern with which the receiver can synchronize.
+A weatherfax transmission starts with a tone on a given frequency (usually 450 Hz), followed by a simple black/white pattern with which the receiver can synchronize.
 Then, line by line the image is transmitted in either AM or FM mode.
 The precise parameters are detemined by the mode, the picture here was transmitted in WeFax576 mode.
 The transmission btw shows that there is a small clock error.

 Note that the picture on the computer screen is reduced in size, however, the program has the original picture "in core" and when dumping the picture, it will have the original size.